nathancarter/group-explorer/help-src/rf-um-cd-options.md

 However you can feel free to improve on *Group Explorer*'s decisions in this matter by clicking on an arc in the diagram while holding down the shift key, and dragging to increase or decrease the amount of arcing it has.
+[On a touch device just start a one-finger drag on the arc.]
 You will not be able to change the direction of the arcing, only its amount.

 ## The Diagram tab